-The first new building to be added to iconic Pike Place Market Historical District in over 40 years.
+The first new building to be added to iconic Pike Place Market Historical District in almost 20 years.
 Currently under construction, and slated for completion in 2017, the new complex will feature added vendor stalls and retail space, brew pub, view terraces, affordable housing and community services.
 It will also serve as an important new pedestrian connection to Seattle’s revitalized city waterfront district currently in planning stages.

 Teamed with Skidmore, Owings & Merrill (SOM) and Clark Construction Group, the renovation currently in design phases will add a new U.S. Customs and Border Protection passenger processing area adjacent to existing concourse A.